Hingham, Norfolk

 Local Shops and Services

-Hingham boasts a variety of independent shops that serve the everyday needs of residents.
+Hingham has a variety of independent shops that serve the everyday needs of residents.
 These include a butcher and bakery, which maintain traditional craftsmanship and quality local products.
 The high street continues to support local businesses.

 Traditional Pubs